 While Miami, Florida, might not be a place where you naturally experience the cold-weather wonders of the winter holidays, residents certainly do everything they can to bring a little bit of Christmas to South Florida.
 Finding a living Christmas tree might be a bit difficult because there are certainly no pine trees native to this tropical region.
 However, Christmas trees are regularly shipped south from tree farms located in North Carolina and other climates more amenable to growing evergreens.

 While you won’t find a cut-your-own Christmas tree farm anywhere near Miami, many pop-up stands appear on corners and parking lots selling a variety of trees during the Christmas season.
 Most tree farms open on the Friday after Thanksgiving and stay open until Christmas Eve.

-- Holiday Sales has been selling Christmas trees at two locations in Miami for decades.
+Holiday Sales has been selling Christmas trees at two locations in Miami for more than 65 years.
 They will flock your tree in your choice of color and can even add glitter for a great effect when the tree is lighted.
 For additional Christmas decorations, choose from a large selection of fresh-grown Poinsettias, live topiaries, and handmade wreaths.

 Recycle Your Christmas Tree

 Once you’re done with your tree, be sure to take advantage of the recycling program run by the Miami-Dade County waste collection service.
 Residents can take their trees to one of the county's Trash and Recycling Centers or to the West Miami-Dade Home Chemical Collection Center.
 Trees must be free of lights, stands, ornaments, tinsel, and other decorations.
 They will be converted into mulch, which will be available to residents beginning in February.
 Some residents outside city limits are able to leave their trees at the curb for pick up.